 - Gillian Parkinson, Assistant Director of Legal Services.

-- For Schools: Tim Browne, Director of Education.
+- For Schools: Chris Spencer, Executive Director of Children’s Services.

 These people have been given special responsibility and training in dealing with whistleblowing concerns.

 If you want to raise the matter confidentially, please say so at the outset so that appropriate arrangements can be made.